wrenparismoe/magic-squares/README.md

 Elapsed Time: 463701448900 \
 Recursive Calls: 62918610

 **Adapted Algorithm #3:** Using the MagicSquare class and narrowRows method, all r-combinations of the n<sup>2</sup>-set with the magic sum are computed.
 Each r-combination is permuted to find all r-permutations to be used as rows.
 Finally, all possible magic square arrangements are built and tested.
+(Works for 4 x 4 magic squares)

+3 x 3: \
+Total Combinations: 8 \
+Total Permutations: 48 \
+Magic Squares: 8 \
+Elapsed Time: 13724000 \
+Recursive Calls: 705

+4 x 4: \
+Total Combinations: 86 \
+Total Permutations: 2064 \
+Magic Squares: 7040 \
+Elapsed Time: 464547829500 \
+Recursive Calls: 62879283

 Note: Additional algorithms included not in lab report.

 ## Breif Analysis

-One would assume that the second addition of the brute force algorithm would improve upon the first.
-However, this was incorrect.
-The second algorithm requires two similarly looking recursive methods meaning there are many more recursive calls needed in order for the algorithm to complete.
+- all comes down to how many recursive calls are required
+- there was an improvement for 3 x 3 from AA2 to AA3 but not for 4 x 4.
+The vast majority of the algorithm is taken building the squares which means there is varibality. ----- need to time just permuting vs combinations